What does a mortgage broker actually do?

 How do mortgage brokers get paid?

-Brokers are paid in one of three ways, and it’s important to understand which model your broker uses.
+Brokers get paid in one of three ways, and it is worth knowing which one applies to yours.

 Lender commission (procuration fee)